Violent mergers revisited: The origin of the fastest stars in the Galaxy: Remnant

 We show radial profiles of the bound remnant at $1000\,\mathrm{s}$ after the explosion in Figure~\ref{fig:remnant_profile}.
 At this time, $0.16\,\mathrm{M_\odot}$ are bound.
 Roughly $0.1\,\mathrm{M_\odot}$ of them are contained within the inner $0.05\,\mathrm{R_\odot}$ (see lower left panel of Figure~\ref{fig:remnant_profile}) where they have already relaxed to be spherically symmetric (see Figure~\ref{fig:remnant}).
 The additional bound mass is spread out to much larger radii, and the total bound mass is only reached at a solar radius.
 At these larger radii the material is significantly supported by rotation and radial motions (see upper middle panel of Figure~\ref{fig:remnant_profile}).
 The outermost parts appear technically unbound, though this is an artifact of the spherical averaging of the remnant that is far from spherical symmetric at these large radii.
 The outer parts also contain almost all of the angular momentum of the bound remnant (see lower middle panel of Figure~\ref{fig:remnant_profile}).
 As shown in the profile of the mean atomic weight (see lower right panel of Figure~\ref{fig:remnant_profile}) the ejecta are for the most part just made from the unburned material of the secondary white dwarf.
 The bound remnant consists of $0.07\,\mathrm{M_\odot}$ of carbon and $0.09\,\mathrm{M_\odot}$ of oxygen.
 Only the very outermost layers contain some of the burned ashes of the primary white dwarf, including $10^{-4}\,\mathrm{M_\odot}$ of $^{56}\mathrm{Ni}$.
 The bound remnant features temperatures of $\approx10^7\,\mathrm{K}$ for most of its relaxed parts (see upper right panel of Figure~\ref{fig:remnant_profile}).

-While the high velocity and low mass of the bound remnant make it a prime candidate to explain the hyper-velocity white dwarfs D6-1 and D6-3 \citep{Shen2018,Shen2025}, detailed modelling is required to fully confirm or reject this association \citep{Bhat2025,Glanz2025}.
+While the high velocity and low mass of the bound remnant make it a prime candidate to explain the hyper-velocity stars D6-1 and D6-3 \citep{Shen2018,Shen2025}, detailed modelling is required to fully confirm or reject this association \citep{Bhat2025,Glanz2025}.
 This modelling will be complicated by the significant deviation from spherical symmetry of a third of the material of the bound remnant even $1000\,\mathrm{s}$ after the explosion.
-Notably, the surviving white dwarf in the violent merger scenario might have been detected already in a SN~2020hvf, which is part of the subclass of 03fg-like ``super-Chandrasekhar'' Type Ia supernovae \citep{Siebert2023}.
+Notably, the surviving star in the violent merger scenario might have been detected already in a SN~2020hvf, which is part of the subclass of 03fg-like ``super-Chandrasekhar'' Type Ia supernovae \citep{Siebert2023}.

+It is hard to assess how robust the results are with respect to the mass of the bound remnant.
+It will certainly depend on the detailed timing of ignition.
+Significantly later ignition would likely result in no bound remnant, because the secondary white dwarf would have been fully disrupted already.
+Significantly earlier ignition would probably leave a more massive remnant.
+Significantly earlier ignition seems unlikely, because the temperature increases quickly before the time when we ignite.
+Significantly later ignition does not seem to be likely either, because the temperature does not increase significantly beyond the temperature of $10^9\,\mathrm{K}$ we chose for ignition for the next $5\,\mathrm{s}$.

+The choice of burning limiter will probably not have a significant effect on the mass of the bound remnant.
+The limiter is most important for detonations at high densities, but will make almost no difference at the low densities at which the secondary white dwarf is partially burned.
+The main path to more massive bound remnant is probably to start from a binary system with a more massive secondary white dwarf.
+This makes it even more rare though.